 Forested singletrack meets old-world-charm on this ride through history in one of the most fascinating areas of Europe.
 The Balkans were long a crossroads for cultures from all over Europe and Asia — now they’re a crossroads for travellers looking for something beyond the typical European experience.

-Since the end of the Balkan war in the 90s, Slovenia and Croatia have been two of the hottest travel destinations in Europe, and it's easy to see why: Slovenia is an outdoor lover's paradise, with beautifully preserved wilderness and stunning mountain peaks as far as the eye can see, while Croatia's coastline is quickly becoming a playground for the world's gliteratti and Istria's mountains are home to olive groves, vineyards, charming medieval towns and beautiful mountain bike trails.
+Since the end of the Balkan war in the 90s, Slovenia and Croatia have been two of the hottest travel destinations in Europe, and it’s easy to see why: Slovenia is an outdoor lover’s paradise, with beautifully preserved wilderness and stunning mountain peaks as far as the eye can see, while Croatia’s coastline is quickly becoming a playground for the world’s gliteratt.
+The Istrian mountains are home to olive groves, vineyards, charming medieval towns and beautiful mountain bike trails.

 You like tight, forested singletrack that opens up to spectacular views.
 You can handle moderately rooty and rocky singletrack.
 You can pedal for an average of 4.5 hours per day, multiple days in a row and can handle one fairly big day of climbing 1300 m.
 You’re into history and visiting 1000-year-old medieval towns and villages.
 You love exploring other cultures, and enjoy authentic culinary experiences.

 Day 1.
-Arrive Ljubljana, transfer to our alpine lodge in Jamnica
+Arrive, Transfer to our Alpine Lodge in Jamnica

 Welcome to Slovenia!

 After we pick you up (3:00 p.m. from Hotel Park or 4:00 p.m. from Ljubljana Joze Pucnik Airport) we’ll transfer to our alpine lodge in the Karawanke Range of northern Slovenia, near the Austrian border, located approximately 2.5 hours north-east of Ljubljana.

 Dixi is our local host here.
 We’ll dine on fresh food from Dixi’s farm tonight while reviewing what this incredible week of adventure has in store.